eunicen1/eunicen1/README.md

 - 👋 Hi, I’m @eunicen1.
 - 👀 I’m interested in programming and bioinformatics.
+- 🌱 I’m currently a bioinformatics engineering student at the UBC.
+- 💞️ I’m looking to collaborate on PROJECTS
 - 🏋️Some of my other training include:

      ISTQB Foundation Level Software Testing (2020)